-These commonalities highlight the possibility that both anti inflammatory and anxiolytics or even the combination would play a potential role in treatment strategies for seizure.
-In the study we targeted brain resident innate immune cell the astrocytes which are involved in promoting neuronal survival and drug metabolism in the brain, using an animal model of chemical induced status epilepticus seizure that can be seen present in an infection like tuberculosis.
+These commonalities highlight the possibility that both anti-inflammatory and anxiolytics or even their combination may play a potential role in treatment regimens for seizure.
+In this study we targeted brain resident innate immune cell, the astrocytes, which are involved in promoting neuronal survival and drug metabolism in the brain, using an animal model of chemical-induced status epilepticus seizure that can be seen in infections like tuberculosis.

-METHODS
+MATERIALS AND METHODS